by Rachel French

 How can I learn more about Concept-Based Curriculum and Inquiry?

-If you’re looking to deepen your understanding of Concept-Based Inquiry, and want more than just a snapshot of the reasons why Concept-Based Inquiry is so powerful, you can enrol in our next Concept-Based Curriculum online workshop here.
+If you’re looking to deepen your understanding of Concept-Based Inquiry and want more than just a snapshot of the reasons why Concept-Based Inquiry is so powerful, you can enroll in our next Concept-Based Inquiry in Action online course here.

 Rachel French